 The DRY and About Drought projects have collaborated on creating resources that promote awareness of UK drought and awareness of positive water behaviours for children and teachers.
 These have been informed by research from the NERC Drought and Water Scarcity programme.

-We have produced three sets of resources to support learning based on knowledge gained from the DRY project:
+We have produced six sets of resources to support learning based on knowledge gained from the DRY project:

 (1) The DRY Primary Book – DRY Diary of a Water Superhero – for Key Stage 2.
 Read how an ordinary schoolgirl in the UK transforms into a water superhero when a DRY summer is followed by a DRY winter.
 Join her as she shares her new found love of water with her family, school and community when the drought continues to progress into a second DRY summer.

 The book, its concept and storyline were co-produced by Prof Lindsey McEwen, Luci Gorell Barnes, Dr Verity Jones, Sarah Whitehouse and Dr Sara Williams.
 Illustrations are by Luci Gorell Barnes.

 The English version of the e-book is available here: https://issuu.com/uwebristol/docs/dry_the_diary_of_a_water_superhero